prak5190/Networks/a3/README.md

 ## Reliable UDP
+#### Name : Prakash Rajagopal

 #### Usage :
+- Run `make scl` on silo and `make` to create app
-- Run a ./app with port as argument.
-This is the receiver listening on the named port
+- Run a `./app` with port as argument.
+This is the receiver listening on the named port `app -r 9000`
+  The received file is saved with name `temp`
-- Run another ./app with filename, destination ip and port.
-This is the sender which sends the file to the receiver
+- Run another `./app` with filename, destination ip and port.
+This is the sender which sends the file to the receiver `app -s file localhost 9000`
+  The file will be found in the `www` directory
 - Examples can be found in the makefile

 #### Header structure :